 ‘God’ in Indian Spiritual Philosophies

-All India born philosophies – say Hinduism, Buddhism, Jainism or Sikhism – are different paths to practice Dharma.
-We may call them different paramparas (traditions) that originated in the teachings of enlightened saints – who all taught ‘Dharma’ in different words and languages.
+All India born philosophies are different paramparas (traditions) that originated in the teachings of different enlightened saints – who all taught ‘Dharma’ (universal ethics) in different words and languages.

-There is no compulsion to believe in ‘God’.
-But if you do, you are fee to have your own concept.
-You may see it as personified in some shape (Saakar) or without form (Niraakar), or as just energy.
-Thus, different concepts of God are tolerated as ‘normal’, because the ultimate focus is always on conduct and virtuous living.
+When knowledgeable people in India talk of God they may be seeing it as personified in some shape (Saakar) or without form (Niraakar) as cosmic energy that pervades everywhere.
+Unlike ‘believers’ of religions, they are not constrained to a specific pre-written idea.
+It is perfectly ‘normal’ to have different views because the ultimate focus is on the conduct and virtuous living.
 It is also perfectly alright to reject God, for the same reason.
 After all, a pious atheist is far better than a fanatic theist!

 The nature of Dharma is emphasized in this Doha: